DMovies - Your platform for thought-provoking cinema

 The powerful final scene was filmed in a prison in Bucha, a city now commonly associated with Russian war crimes.
 You wouldn’t know this and many other facts unless you are very familiar with Ukrainian history and culture.
 Otherwise, La Palisiada may come across as some sort of disjointed clownery.
 Right now, the appetite for films from war-savaged Ukraine in European film festivals is stronger than the requirement for narrative coherence.

-La Paliasada is in the Official Competition of the 41st Turin International Film Festival.
+La Paliasada was in the Official Competition of the 41st Turin International Film Festival, whne this piece was originally written.
 It premiered earlier this year at the International Film Festival Rotterdam.
+Showing at the London ICA on August 28th (2024).

 By Victor Fraga - 30-11-2023